JaneliaSciComp/omnivore/README.txt

 A Microsoft Windows computer.

-Matlab 2013a or newer.
-Alternatively, binary executables are available upon request.
+Matlab 2013a or newer, plus the Data Acquisition, Image Acquisition, Signal Processing, and Statistics toolboxes.

 MODULES